RojJuan/dotfiles/README.md

 If you are planning to use anything else on this config, i highly reccomend that you use my nix config so that the needed packages are installed.

+make sure to add stylix.enable to the old nix config

 ## Neovim

 To use the Neovim config (Nvchad) you will need a few things